neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 > Let's write the output to a UTF-8 encoded file

-In part 2 we'll address the remaining ways "encoding" is used:
+In part 2 we'll address the remaining ways "encoding" might be used:

 > Our message is safe because it's encoded using Base64